 Rivera brought back established starting cornerback Kendall Fuller, but aside from him, Washington's free agent class was filled with lesser-known players on short-term deals.
 If they excelled, they could re-sign with Washington.
 If not, the team could easily move on.

-Eleven weeks into the season, many of these players have worked out.
+With the regular season over and Washington in the playoffs for the first time since 2015, many of these players have worked out.
 Of the 13 players signed in the beginning of free agency, only safety Sean Davis, wide receiver Cody Latimer, tight end Richard Rodgers and offensive lineman Jeremy Vujnovich are no longer with the franchise.
-Seven of the nine others have started at least two games, while Fuller, running back J.D.
-McKissic, linebacker Kevin Pierre-Louis and tight end Logan Thomas are having the best seasons of their careers.
+Eight of the nine others have started at least two games, while running back J.D.
+McKissic, tackle Cornelius Lucas, linebacker Kevin Pierre-Louis and tight end Logan Thomas are having the best seasons of their careers.

-Here's a breakdown of how each free agent signing has performed so far in 2020:
+Here's a breakdown of how each free agent signing has performed so far this season:

 (NOTE: Quarterback Kyle Allen is not included in this story because Washington acquired him via trade.)